CyberCondor/CyberCondor/README.md

 ###### All code here is dedicated to the Internet and other curious humans that find value in technology.
 <br>
-On this page you might find BASH scripts that allowed CyberCondor to control multiple Linux machines in <em>unison</em>, PowerShell scripts that analyze/change/audit/correlate information from {AD, Azure AD, Office 365, Microsoft Exchange} environments, <em>proof of concept</em> gaming bots written in C++, various web-scraping utilities using {Python, Selenium, BeautifulSoup4}, and custom log analysis tools.
+On this page you might find BASH scripts that control multiple Linux shells in <em>unison</em>, PowerShell scripts that analyze/change/audit/correlate information from {AD, Azure AD, Office 365, Microsoft Exchange} environments, <em>proof of concept</em> gaming bots, various web-scraping utilities, and custom log analysis tools.
 <br><sub><sup>This is the culmination of thousands of hours of research and dedication.
 I do it for me, but I share it for you! 🖤</sup></sub>

 #